Daravico/Microcontroller-Serial-Interfaces/README.md

 ## Description of the project.
 ### What is this?
 This project is aimed to be an aid in learning robotic fundamentals.
 It is possible to **visualize some important mathematical concepts used in robotics**, such as the transformation matrix, DH parameters to calculate the end effector's position, which is also displayed on screen.
 The information can be displayed in both radians and degrees as per the user convenience.
+You can found the YouTube video at the [Resources used](#resources-used) section.

 ### What this is not?
 This is not nor it uses a standardized framework for robotics.
 It is neither recommended to be used at production.
 This project does not hide the mathematical parts to the end user, which is the main intention.